 - Compression Socks – Not a bad idea for long flights.
 Plus, they’re much more stylish these days.

 - Travel Insurance – You don’t want to use it, but life happens.
 Don’t invest money in a dream trip without insuring it!
 It really doesn’t cost much for a plan that can give you peace of mind.
 Also, research whether your health insurance is valid in Ireland.
 Supplemental medical insurance plans are worth the cost.
-I’m an InsureMyTrip affiliate.
+Here is a helpful affiliate link where you can review plans.

 - A Journal – You’ll want to write it all down!